SeniorMars/rust-presentation/rust-pres.md

 ---
 # History of Rust
   - Rust was a personal project that began in 2006 by Mozilla employee Graydon Hoare.
-  - C++ was difficult to write in.
+  - Hoare did not like how C++ handled concurrent code
   - Rust was intended to be a language for highly concurrent and safe systems.
   - Mozilla began to sponsor the project in 2009.
-  - The first prealpha release of Rust occurred in Janurary 2012.
+  - The first prealpha release of Rust occurred in January 2012.
   - Rust 1.0 was released on May 15, 2015.
+  - Rust Foundation was created in 2021 by Amazon, Microsoft, Google, Huawei, and Mozilla

 ![16](images/ifz2rkk8ugw51.png)